khalid-naami/khalid-naami.github.io/blog/2026-04-29-dashboard-options-3d-gamma-surface-risk-topography.md

 # The 3D Gamma Surface: Navigating Market Risk Topography

-To understand the options market, one must understand its shape.
-While heatmaps and chains provide valuable data, they often hide the "topography" of the market—the peaks of intense risk and the valleys of stability.
-Within the **Dashboard Options** analytics suite, the **3D Gamma Surface** elevates your analysis to a new dimension, providing a literal landscape of market maker exposure.
+The options market has a literal shape, and if you can't see it, you're trading blind.
+Traditional chains flatten the most important data into two dimensions.
+The **3D Gamma Surface** within **Dashboard Options** restores the market's true 'topography,' revealing the massive peaks of dealer exposure and the valleys of stability that drive price action.

 <!-- truncate -->